mito-ds/mito/docs/getting-started/installing-mito/installing-mito-in-a-docker-container.md

 ## Before Installing Mito

 1. Verify that the docker image is using **Python 3.7** or greater.
-2. Ensure that the docker image can use JupyterLab 3.0.
+2. Ensure that the docker image can use classic Jupyter Notebooks or JupyterLab 3.x.

 ## Installing Mito